jackhuclan/ComfortWPF/README.md

 - how to get arbitrary view model

-  - after IViewModelResolver is injected and its view is created, we can get any view model.
+  - after IViewModelResolver is injected and its view is created, we can get view model of this view.

     ```c#
     var viewModel = viewModelResolver.Resolve<UserControl1ViewModel>();